ecoshub/jin/README.md

 	}

 ```
-Some packages not even run properly with this kind of JSON streams.
+Most of JSON packages not even run properly with this kind of JSON streams.
 We did't see such packages as competitors to ourselves.
 And that's because we didn't even bother to benchmark against them.